Anyone who applied for a job with the United States Postal Service between January 2015 and October 2015 in California, Oregon, Alaska or Hawaii.

 If a Lawsuit Is Filed, How Can It Help Me?

 You may be able to receive up to $1,000 in damages.

 How Much Does It Cost to Talk to a Lawyer?

 Nothing, and you're not obligated to take legal action simply for getting in touch.

-Attorneys working with ClassAction.org would like to speak with anyone who applied for a job with the United States Postal Service (USPS) between January 2015 and October 2015 in California, Oregon, Alaska or Hawaii.
+Attorneys are speaking with anyone who applied for a job with the United States Postal Service (USPS) between January 2015 and October 2015 in California, Oregon, Alaska or Hawaii.

 They have reason to believe the government agency ran illegal background checks on job applicants during this time.
 Now, USPS job applicants – including current employees – may be to file a class action lawsuit to recover up to $1,000 each if enough people come forward.